 We offer a show dog fostering program for those people willing to have a show puppy/dog in their home.

 Email us for details on this very rewarding program.

 We are very proud that some of our dogs are being trained with MSAR (Manitoba Search and Rescue) for PTSD and other service dog applications.
-It is very fulfilling to know that are dogs are well rounded and capable of these roles in helping the people who need them.
+It is very fulfilling to know that our dogs are well rounded and capable of these roles and helping the people who need them.

 We can be contacted anytime with any concerns or questions you may have.